The Biggest Public Library supported reading challenge in Australia

 How it all started

 Public libraries provide an essential and lifelong service for reading and offer opportunities for socialisation, play, and activities that promote literacy.
 Engaging with public library programs and services can significantly increase a young person’s enjoyment of reading and likelihood of engaging in daily reading.
-Reading as little as six books over the summer break can help maintain a child’s reading proficiency at a level achieved in the previous academic year.
+Research shows that even a few books over summer can make a big difference.

 The Big Summer Read campaign aims to address the ‘summer slide’ by: